timosalm/tap-spring-developer-workshop/workshop/content/exercises/api-first.md

 In TAP 1.7 `API Curation` was introduced as a new feature to curate one or more Workload OpenAPI specifications into a single aggregated API.

 Via a `CuratedAPIDescriptor` resource, you can reference a list of `APIDescriptors` and define how path-based routing aggregates them.

 If you have a Spring Cloud Gateway instance, the API Auto Registration controller is even able to automatically create a `SpringCloudGatewayRouteConfig` and `SpringCloudGatewayMapping` for you.
+Like in a `SpringCloudGatewayRouteConfig` it's therefore also possible to define e.g. filters.

 Let's configure the `CuratedAPIDescriptor` for the services that expose a REST API.
 ```editor:append-lines-to-file